-- The unique identifier of the entity the user would like to move. - The unique identifier under which the user would like to classify the entity in the previous sentence. - A reason for the move.
+- The unique identifier of the entity the user would like to move. - The unique identifier under which the user would like to classify the entity in the previous sentence. - A reason for the move. - a new partial classification code (optional).

-Once an entity has been moved, IMiS[®]/ARChive Server checks the following conditions:
+Once an entity has been moved, IMiS®/ARChive Server checks the following conditions:

-- The right to access the parent entity as determined by the security class. - The right to edit the entity being moved (adding system attribute values). - The right to move the entity being moved. - The right to add new child entities to the entity to which the moved entity is being moved (new location). - The target entity where the entity being moved is being filed, must allow for the creation of child entities using the template with which the entity being moved was created. - The target entity where the entity is being moved must not be closed.
+- The right to access the parent entity as determined by the security class. - The right to edit the entity being moved (adding system attribute values). - The right to move the entity being moved. - The right to add new child entities to the entity to which the moved entity is being moved (new location). - The target entity where the entity being moved is being filed, must allow for the creation of child entities using the template with which the entity being moved was created. - The target entity where the entity is being moved must not be closed. - If a partial classification code is present in the request, then it is checked whether the manual/automatic classification code which was sent in the request can be set on the target entity.

 If any of these conditions has not been met, IMiS®/ARChive Server will deny the move.

 All child entities are moved along with the selected entity.